Chaos and localized phases in a two-body linear kicked rotor system: Introduction

 \section{Introduction}

-The quantum dynamics of non-interacting particles on a one-dimensional lattice with a disordered on-site potential leads to localization in the bulk of its eigenstates.
-This is the well-studied Anderson localization \cite{And58, AbrAndLic79}.
-In this case, the destructive quantum interferences strongly suppress the diffusive transport, resulting in localization at lattice sites.
-This phenomenology is not restricted to disordered systems alone but is now recognized as a fundamental phenomenon in wave dynamics in the presence of imperfections \cite{KraMac93}.
-It has been observed in many experiments as well \cite{BilJosZuo07,RoaDerFal08,LahAviPoz08,StoGroAeg06,RacArmShe91,AndMarAzr00}.
-Anderson localization depends on the dimensionality $d$ of the system \cite{AbrAndLic79,SchBarFis07} such that for $d \geq 3$ there exists a mobility edge between conducting and insulating (localized) phases \cite{AbrAndLic79,SchBarFis07,BogMicBer87}.
+The kicked rotor is a paradigmatic model of Hamiltonian chaos and continues to remain relevant in the context of current interest in the effects of interactions in chaotic systems \cite{Chirikov-1971,SanPauBha22}.
+Physically, a single-kicked rotor system can be thought of as a pendulum to which energy is externally imparted through periodic delta kicks.
+For sufficiently strong kick strengths, the classical system displays chaotic dynamics and results in unbounded diffusive growth of mean energy.

-A closely related phenomenon to Anderson localization is the dynamical localization, a prime example of the latter being the quantum kicked rotor (QKR) model \cite{10.1007/BFb0021757, SanPauBha22}.
-For sufficiently large strength of external kicks, the classical limit of this model exhibits chaotic dynamics, while in the corresponding quantum regime {\it dynamical localization} arises due to quantum interference effects even in the absence of disorder.
-In the QKR model, the chaotic classical diffusion is strongly suppressed beyond the classical-quantum break-time scale.
-In a seminal work, Fishman {\it et al.} showed that the QKR model (at large kick strengths) could be mapped to an Anderson model with quasi-disordered potential \cite{FisGrePra82}.
+In the corresponding quantum regime, a different behaviour emerges -- the initial diffusive growth of mean energy is sustained only for a timescale of $t_b \sim O(1/\hbar^2)$.
+Beyond this timescale, diffusive growth is strongly suppressed by destructive quantum interference effects resulting in localization of wavefunction.
+In a seminal work, Fishman {\it et al.} showed that the quantum kicked rotor (QKR), at large kick strengths, could be mapped to an Anderson-type model with a quasi-disordered potential \cite{FisGrePra82}.
 Unlike Anderson localization in disordered systems, dynamical localization is unrelated to genuine disorder or intrinsic randomness and is a consequence of deterministic but chaotic system dynamics.

-Over the last two decades, QKR has emerged as the popular model for understanding the physics of localization through theory and experiments; see Ref. \cite{SanPauBha22} for a recent review of the QKR model and its variants.
+In last two decades, QKR has emerged as a popular model for understanding the physics of localization through theory and experiments; see Ref. \cite{SanPauBha22} for a recent review of QKR and its variants.
 Dynamical localization in QKR has been experimentally observed through cold atoms periodically kicked by optical lattices formed by a counter-propagating standing wave of light \cite{MooRobBha94}.
 Quasi-periodic kicked rotor models with three incommensurate frequencies have allowed for precise observation of the metal-insulator Anderson transition in $d \geq 3$ \cite{LemChaSzr09}.